Robina Village Medical CENTRE

 Dr Fatemeh is a fellow of the Royal Australian College of General Practitioners and is experienced in delivering various aspects of medicine.
 She has a Master’s degree in Nutrition and Dietetics from the University of Sydney.
 She has also has a certificate in Menopause Management from Family Planning NSW, an advanced program designed for GPs seeking to update and deepen their knowledge in menopause management including physiology of menopause, common symptoms, and both hormonal and non-hormonal treatment options.

-In addition, Dr. Arya has attended the Australasian Menopause Society (AMS) conference, the leading body for menopause in Australia and New Zealand.
+In addition, Dr. Arya is a member of the Australasian Menopause Society (AMS), the leading body for menopause in Australia and New Zealand.
 Her participation in the AMS conference further enhances her expertise, allowing her to stay informed on the latest evidence-based approaches and innovations in menopause management.

 Dr. Arya is committed to providing high-quality, compassionate care for women navigating this important life transition, ensuring they have the support and treatment options they need for a comfortable and informed experience.